Test 8

 7 Points

-and this will test you on several things including how well you can read documentations.
+This question is open ended and this will test you on several things including how well you can read documentations.
 Train a XGBoost classifier on given data; Tune hyperparameters if you wish; To earn credit in this question, your accuracy on test data should be $\ge 56\%$.

 # Set up any library imports here